How Many Keywords Should You Use for SEO

 How to Optimize Your Content for Keywords

 Optimizing your content for keywords can be quite challenging.
 It might all seem a bit hazy at first, like trying to navigate through a foggy maze.
+However, gradually taking each step outlined below will make the optimization process much more straightforward (and easier).

-Once you have a primary keyword (preferably also a long-tail keyword) in your head, the next step is to check the SERP results.
+Once you have a primary keyword (preferably a long-tail keyword) in your head, the next step is to check the SERP results.

 1. Analyze the SERP for Your Primary Keyword